Coosan languages: Classification

 Melville Jacobs (1939) says that the languages are as close as Dutch and German.
 They share more than half of their vocabulary, though this is not always obvious, and grammatical differences cause the two languages to look quite different.

-The origin of the name Coos is uncertain: one idea is that it is derived from a Hanis stem gus- meaning 'south' as in gusimídži·č 'southward'; another idea is that it is derived from a southwestern Oregon Athabaskan word ku·s meaning 'bay'.
+The origin of the name Coos is uncertain: one idea is that it is derived from a Hanis stem gus- meaning 'south' as in gusimídži·č 'southward'; Another idea is that it is derived from a southwestern Oregon Athabaskan word ku·s meaning 'bay'.

 Frachtenburg was the first major ethnolinguist to address the relatedness of these languages, saying that Hanis and Miluk were dialects of the same "Kusan" language.
-Melville Jacobs also said that they were two dialects of the same languages; though he did note that Mrs. Annie Miner Peterson said they were in fact distinct languages and that Miluk had two dialects.
+Melville Jacobs also said that they were two dialects of the same language; though he did note that Mrs. Annie Miner Peterson said they were in fact distinct languages and that Miluk had two dialects.
 In 1916 Edward Sapir suggested that the Coosan languages are part of a larger Oregon Penutian genetic grouping.
 This analysis has been accepted by some.